BenoitAdam/nullDC4Wii/README.md

 - Splitting gxRend.cpp in multiple files ? (beware this is more tricky than it look)
 - Table convertion between SH4 Opcodes of SH4 and the WiiPPC ?
 - Use LLVM to port code for PowerPC ? (skmp says its not a good idea in this case)
-- Dynarec improvement (very performant right now, bt if we can find boost...)
+- Dynarec improvement (very performant right now, but if we can find boost...)
 - WinCE Games support https://github.com/BenoitAdam94/nullDC4Wii/issues/37

 ## Installation